 How to Scale It up or Make It Ahead

-The filling makes enough for about two sandwiches, but depending on the size of your bread slices, you may have some leftover.
-Have it in salad or spread it on crackers for a snack!
+The filling makes enough for about two sandwiches.
+But depending on the size of your bread slices, you may have some leftover.
+Use leftovers in a salad or spread on crackers for an easy snack!

 If you have a crowd to feed, by all means, double the recipe.
 The filling keeps well in the fridge for at least three days.